AlfredoZermini/Basic_Kmeans/README.md

 # Simple_Kmeans
 My own implementation of a simple K-means algorithm.

-The file input.cvs is not available.
+The file input.csv is not available.